thijssnelleman/CostOfReproducibility/NeurIPS/2024/reviews/dattri: A Library for Efficient Data Attribution.md

 [1]

-The authors provide a link to their implementation.
+The authors provide a link to their implementation in the abstract (https://github.com/TRAIS-Lab/dattri).
 In the readme they state their method is a library and its purpose, contents of the readme, how to install with environment setup, how to apply the method with many examples, a list of supported algorithms, supported metrics, supported benchmarks, results and planned work.
 There is also a documentation website, where the code is detailed with argument descriptions etc. It is extremely well documented.

 ### Data
 _Given the data description in the documentation, how much effort take to either: Find the same dataset the authors used, or similar datasets and defend the comparability, or acquire one from scratch?_